wavefrontHQ/docs/pages/doc/start_trial.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: start_trial.html
-summary: VMware offers a free trial of the VMware Aria Operations for Applications service where you can explore all the service capabilities.
+summary: VMware offers a free trial of the VMware Aria Operations for Applications service where you can explore all of the service capabilities.

 ---